Wheels of Justice

 O.U.R. takes its name from the Underground Railroad network of secret routes and safe houses established in the United States during the early to mid 19thcentur to help African American slaves escape to free states and Canada with the aid of abolitionists, who were sympathetic to their cause.
 O.U.R. has taken on this name as it works to put an end to modern slavery in the form of child sex trafficking.
 O.U.R.’s Underground Jump Team consists of former CIA, Navy SEALs, and Special Ops operatives that lead coordinated identification and extraction efforts to free children.
 These operations are always carried out in conjunction with law enforcement throughout the world.
-Once victims are rescued, a comprehensive process involving justice for the perpetrators and recovery and rehabilitation for the survivors begins. www.ourrescue.org
+Once victims are rescued, a comprehensive process involving justice for the perpetrators and recovery and rehabilitation for the survivors begins.
+Go to ourrescue.org for more information on the fight against modern-day slavery.

-A lesser-known form of child abuse occurs when children are exposed to domestic violence between adults.
+A lesser-known form of childhood trauma occurs when children are exposed to domestic violence between adults.
 Children who witness domestic violence are at serious risk for long-term physical and mental health problems.
 Children who witness domestic violence are also six times more likely to be involved in domestic violence relationships themselves in adulthood.
 The Utah Domestic Violence Coalition is a nonprofit organization recognized nationally for providing expertise concerning issues of domestic and sexual violence to member programs, community partners and others in Utah.
 UDVC proposes, promotes, and advises on policies and practices that enhance victim safety and empowerment while raising awareness of the need for prevention and intervention.
 UDVC’s team works closely with community-based victim service providers, key stakeholders, policy makers, and community partners to provide comprehensive, trauma-informed, statewide services and responses.
 They provide technical assistance and training to member programs, law enforcement, and community partners, as well as work with media and others to raise awareness of domestic abuse and the need for prevention and intervention.
-Finally, they operate a 24-hour confidential hotline known as the LINKLine, 1-800-897-LINK (5465), that offers trauma-informed support and connects survivors, friends, family, service providers and others to local resources. www.udvc.org
+Finally, they operate a 24-hour confidential hotline known as the LINKLine, 1-800-897-LINK (5465), that offers trauma-informed support and connects survivors, friends, family, service providers and others to local resources.
+Check out udvc.org to learn more.

 What we do.